TristanCavite/Faculty-of-Engineering/README.md

 #### About

 - `/about/history`, `/about/faculty`, `/about/facilities`, `/about/map`, etc.
-- `/about/administration` – college-wide administration and staff
+- `/about/administration` – faculty-wide administration and staff
 - `/about/dept_personels/[id]` – per-department personnel with profile preview modal (`ProfilePreviewModal.vue`)

 #### Academics